Reception 2024 - 2025

 • Please tie up long hair.

-• Please have a bottle of water at school every day.
+• Please have a bottle of water at school everyday.
 This can be refilled as necessary.

 Our Aims